 Your unit investment trust fund can be invested in stocks and bonds to make a profit.
 Your fund manager will do most of the leg work on behalf of you and other investors.
 The fund earns through a stock price increase, interest, and dividend.

 Read below what these terms mean:

 - Stock price increase – Your UITF will earn money when the company shares you invested in increase price.
 This can happen if there are many investors attracted to the company’s prospects, such as business projects and expansions.

-- Dividend.
-This is a sum of money that a company gives to its shareholders out of its profits.
-The company can choose to release some of its annual profits to shareholders, such as yourself, or invest it back to the business.
+- Dividend – This is a sum of money that a company gives to its shareholders out of its profits.
+The company can choose to release some of its annual profits to shareholders, such as yourself, or invest it back into the business.

-- Bonds.
-If your unit investment trust fund is invested in bonds, you will earn a profit when the borrower pays the interest.
+- Bonds – If your UITF in the Philippines is invested in bonds, you’ll earn a profit when the borrower pays the interest.
 Bonds are issued as proof of indebtedness by both private companies and the government.

 Pros and Cons of Investing in UITF

 Before investing in UITF, you need to be aware of its advantages and disadvantages.
 This can help you make an informed decision regarding where you allot your money.

 - Easy way to earn passive income

 - Investment capital as low as ₱5,000

-- Diverse and invested in various industries and companies
+- Diverse investment in various industries and companies

-- There is a professional fund manager who will do the legwork for you
+- A professional fund manager will do the legwork for you

 - Your return on investment varies

 - Not guaranteed or insured by the Philippine Deposit Insurance Corporation

-- Units do not give you shareholders rights, unlike in stocks
+- Units don’t give shareholders rights, unlike in stocks